This guide is based on capacity planning for Single-Node, Cluster and VictoriaMetrics Cloud docs.

 Terminology #

-- Active Time Series - the time series that receive at least one sample for the latest hour;
+- Active Time Series - a time series that was update at least one time during the last hour;

-- Ingestion Rate - how many data points you ingest into the database per second;
+- Ingestion Rate - how many samples are ingest into the database per second;

-- Churn Rate - how frequently a new time series is registered.
-For example, in the Kubernetes ecosystem, the pod name is a part of time series labels.
-And when the pod is re-created, its name changes and affects all the exposed metrics, which results in high cardinality and Churn Rate problems;
+- Churn Rate - how frequently a new time series is created.
+For example, changing pod name in Kubernetes is a common source of time series churn;

-- Query per Second - the number of read queries per second;
+- Queries per Second - how many read queries are executed per second;

 - Retention Period - for how long data is stored in the database.